macmixing/aibuddy/README.md

 - **TOKEN_USAGE_FILE**: Path to store token usage data
 - **CHAT_HISTORY_DIR**: Directory to store chat history

+> **Note:** By default, AI Buddy stores its files in `~/Pictures/aibuddy/`.
+This location is chosen because macOS has limitations with sending photos from other directories through iMessage.
+While the exact reason is unknown, using the Pictures folder ensures reliable image handling.

 ## System Prompts

 AI Buddy uses system prompts to guide the AI's behavior in different contexts.
 These prompts are defined directly in the `config.py` file and can be customized to change how the AI responds.